mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 */

+#figure(
+  image("/figures/svg/20251008144755528.svg"),
+  caption: [Hard changepoints are difficult, best we can do are steep slopes.], ) <fig:steep>

+==== Neural networks again.
-*Neural networks again.* The marginalization above was first done by #cite(<Cho2009>, form: "prose") in the context of infinite-width neural networks in the style of #cite(<Neal1996>, form: "prose") #cite(<Williams1998>, form: "prose").
+The marginalization above was first done by #pcite(<Cho2009>) in the context of infinite-width neural networks in the style of #pcite(<Neal1996>) #pcite(<Williams1998>).
 This viewpoint also allows for going beyond a depth 1 network by iteration of the $arccos$ kernel.#footnote[Kernel composition (reiteration) is indeed a valid kernel operation in general, as recently emphasized by @Dutordoir2020.]

+====
-*Why not go infinite depth?* Different character from increasing width; effective depth of deep GPs.
+Why not go infinite depth?
+Different character from increasing width; effective depth of deep GPs.
 If stable limit, it becomes independent of inputs @Diaconis1999.
 Seen often in DGPs as input independency, "forgetting inputs".
 Though one might counteract that going to infinite width also has similar "unfortunate" consequences (MacKay's baby with the bath water): "features are not learned", basis functions are fixed.
 This shows that kernel hyperparameters must encode (most of) features.
 We do this via sparse multiple kernel learning; ie static kernels on the Yoshii-grid mechanism; our hyperparams are $(T, tau, "OQ")$, ie 3 dim grid.

+==== Why not spline models?
-*Why not spline models?* Piecewise spline models are well-known and effective in low-dimensional nonparametric regression.
+Piecewise spline models are well-known and effective in low-dimensional nonparametric regression.
 Why not use them?
 Because they depend on the resolution.
 As Gaussian process priors, spline kernels produce posterior means that are splines with knots (hingepoints in some derivative) fixed at the observed inputs and nowhere else @MacKay1998[p.
 6].
 In contrast, the $arccos(n)$ kernel will learn the effective number of hingepoints from the data, which may happily remain $O(1)$ while the amount of datapoints grows indefinitely.
 Translated to our problem, we want the number of effective change points to be resolution-independent (independent of the sampling frequency) and not confined to the observation locations.

+==== Why not Lévy processes?
+These encode Poisson-style jumps $O(1)$ in number in time.
+But inference in these is always $O("# of jumps")$.
+So can't really marginalize out these jump points, and we want to avoid MCMC.
+We want to stack everything in the amplitude marginalization.
+But, actual discontinuities require Lévy processes; the arc cosine GP alone can only fake it with steep ramps (see @fig:steep).

+/* main point here: YES, we compromised; we got fast inference, but also diminshed support for true O(1) amount of jumps like a Levy process would.
+This is a practical question -- need to find out by running nested sampling and see how much support for these jumps is really there -- just calculate! */

+/* This means we should model u(t), not du(t)!

+u(t) ~ arccos: arccos is always continuous -- we cant do real jumps

+but if we can get du(t) implicitly -- from spectral domain OR via AR pole -- we can maybe cheat this thing

+Maybe we can LEARN the radiation characteristic by priming our AR prior to look for that spectral decay of +6db/oct

+So we model u(t) * (h(t) * r(t)) and the latter factor of combined VT + radiation impulse response is learned directly

+another option is to integrate data (move diff to data) but this possibly nasty

+pre-emphasis just flattens spectral slope as to partition poles better -- has nothing to do with radiation factor.
+Radition factor can only be undone by integrating, not further diffing.
+Pre-emphasis tilts the spectrum "up" by emphasizing higher freqs and is a fitting trick

+On the other hand
+LPC just proclaims s(t) = e(t) * h(t) and shoves radiation into the source such that h(t) cna remain all-pole since differentiation is ~ i2pi x => zero, not a pole so we are generalizing LPC, so also choose e(t) => u(t) * r(t)
+*/